-This section of the website is a diary of work done with LGBT+ communities in the UK.
+This section of the website is a diary of work done with and for LGBTQ+ communities in the UK.
 It serves to keep track of contributions, but also to reflect on the past and share ideas for collaborations in the future.
 It does not include work done in, or for, governments.
 If you have any questions or want to collaborate, please get in touch via email at: firstname.lastname@example.org

 October 2020 to Present – Fast Track City Cardiff and Vale, Wales

 - Volunteer work with the communication and stakeholders management team, and mapped FTC stakeholders.

 - Projects included (e.g.) European Testing Week 2020, HIV Testing Week 2021, and HIV Data Visualisation in Wales.

 - Contributed to the draft of the FTC + THT manifesto for the Senedd elections in 2021.
 This informed the FTC recommendations for a Welsh HIV Action Plan.